purple-dye/test-issues-and-pr-templates/CONTRIBUTING.md

 No one can guarantee how much will be remembered about certain PR after some time.
 To make sure we can easily recap what happened previously, please provide the following information in your PR.

 1. Need: What function you want to achieve (Generally, please point out which issue is related).
 2. Updating Reason: Different with issue.
-Briefly describe your reason and logic about why you need to make such modification.
+Briefly describe your reason and logic about why you need to make such modifications.
 3. Related Testing: Briefly describe what part of testing is relevant to your modification.
-4. User Tips: Notice for x6 users.
-You can skip this part, if the PR is not about update in API or potential compatibility problem.

 ### Style Guide